Cultivating Resilience: The Breath Effect

 According to Kristine Kaoverii Weber, founder of Subtle Yoga, the first rule of pranayama is never force your breath.
 Allow the breath to be smooth, subtle, easeful and natural.
 If you feel short of breath, agitated, lightheaded or anxious, stop and breath naturally.

 Next, never hold your breath.
 Pausing your breath, as with retention practices, is not the same as holding it in or out.
 Even when the breath is paused and no air is moving, it should remain smooth and natural, as if you were still breathing in gently at the end of your inhale or out at the end of your exhale.
-This is particularly important for pregnant women, individuals with high blood pressure or other heart conditions, or those with breathing problems such as asthma or emphysema.
+This is particularly important for pregnant women, those with high blood pressure or other heart conditions, or those with breathing problems such as asthma or emphysema.
 If you are unsure, check with your physician before engaging in breath retention practices.

 When practicing breath retention, the pause after the inhalation should not exceed the length of the exhale.
 In fact, I generally recommend a retention of only one to two counts, especially when first exploring pranayama practices.